-Microsoft makes big push to tackle climate change, vowing to be carbon neutral by 2030
+Microsoft makes big push to tackle climate change, vowing to be ‘carbon negative’ by 2030

 The “bigger opportunity,” she said, is “a company like Microsoft using its influence to try to drive change in the oil and gas industry in terms of them reducing their emissions and then also trying to drive public policy.”

-Nardia Haigh, an associate professor at the University of Massachusetts-Boston and an expert in corporate climate initiatives, said that Microsoft deserved praise for its goals — but she wants to see more specifics about how it aims to achieve them.
+Nardia Haigh, an associate professor at the University of Massachusetts-Boston and an expert in corporate climate initiatives, said that Microsoft deserved praise for its goals — but she wants to see specifics about how it aims to achieve them.

 “The devil is really going to be in the details and in the assumptions made with each initiative,” Haigh said.